CHARLES VAN JOHNSON

 His signature red socks

 Johnson’s family history wasn’t the picture-perfect stuff of MGM press releases.
-The boyish, freckle-faced leading man with the strawberry-blond hair and sunny smile didn’t seem to fit the image of an unwanted child born in Newport, RI to an alcoholic mother, who abandoned him, and a penurious, Swedish-American plumber who never ceased resenting his son.
+The boyish, freckle-faced leading man with strawberry-blond hair and a sunny smile didn’t seem to fit the image of an unwanted child born in Newport, RI to an alcoholic mother, who abandoned him, and a penurious, Swedish-American plumber who never ceased resenting his son.
 MGM preferred to show Van Johnson escorting Elizabeth Taylor on a date, attending a Hollywood premiere in his signature red socks, or doing embroidery, a hobby he took up along with painting after Spencer Tracy advised him to expand his life beyond acting.

 In 1947, at the height of his career, Johnson almost erased his good-guy image for good when he eloped to Mexico to marry Eve Wynn, who had divorced Johnson’s best friend, Keenan Wynn, only four hours before.
 The marriage produced a daughter, Schuyler, and ended bitterly 13 years later.
 In 2005, Johnson became estranged from his daughter after she wrote a scathing first-person account of him for a London newspaper.